zhaofeng256/M3U8-convert/README.md

 # M3U8-convert
 a script convert video type of M3U8 to MP4

 What is an M3U8 File?
-It is plain text file like a file list, and each file's size is very small, like hundreds of KBs. like this:
+It is plain text file like a file list, and each file's size is very small, like hundreds of KBs.
+<h4>like this:</h4>

 <pre>
   #EXTM3U